dataworkshop/dw-cracow-project-DO-NOT-USE/docs/README.md

+# This repo is NO LONGER in use

+The new address of our project repo is: https://github.com/dataworkshop/dw-cracow-project

+This repository will not be updated anymore.

+---

-# Welcome to Cracow Data Workshop project page!
+## Welcome to Cracow Data Workshop project page!

 The current discussions are conducted on wiki pages: